-Principle 9: Businesses should engage with and provide value to their customers and consumers in a responsible manner

-What percentage of customer complaints/ consumer cases are pending as on the end of financial year.
+Principle 9: Businesses should engage with and provide value to their customers and consumers in a responsible manner consumer cases are pending as on the end of financial year.
 2.3% of the customer complaints are pending as at the end of the Financial Year 2020-21.
 All the pending complaints have since been resolved within the prescribed timelines.